Ghost Rider: Spirit of Vengeance: Home media

 Ghost Rider: Spirit of Vengeance was released by Sony Pictures Home Entertainment on home media formats—including DVD, VOD, Blu-ray, and Blu-ray 3D—on June 12, 2012.
+It earned $18 million in home media sales.
 Special features included a directors’ expanded video commentary and a five-part documentary titled The Path to Vengeance: Making Ghost Rider 2, which covered pre-production, production, post-production, and release phases.

 Future

-Cancelled sequel
+Canceled sequel

 Shortly after the film's release, directors Mark Neveldine and Brian Taylor discussed producing a potential third Ghost Rider film and having someone else direct it.
 Neveldine said that Cage had expressed interest in appearing in another Ghost Rider film, hinting that the film could move forward provided that Spirit of Vengeance was a success: "I know Nic wants to do it, he's very pumped about it ...
 We'll just have to see how well [this] does."
 When Cage was asked about a possible third installment, he said that it could happen, but without his involvement, later officially clarifying that he was done with his role and expressed interest to see a female Ghost Rider in the film.

 Marvel Cinematic Universe

-The film rights to Ghost Rider reverted to Marvel Studios in 2013, though there were no plans to make another Ghost Rider film at that time.
-In 2016, the Robbie Reyes incarnation of the character appeared in the Marvel Cinematic Universe through the television series Agents of S.H.I.E.L.D., where he is portrayed by Gabriel Luna.
+The film rights to the Ghost Rider character reverted to Marvel Studios in 2013, though there were no plans to make another Ghost Rider film at that time.
+In 2016, the Robbie Reyes incarnation of the character appeared in the Marvel Cinematic Universe through the fourth season of the television series Agents of S.H.I.E.L.D., where he is portrayed by Gabriel Luna.
 A television series based on Robbie Reyes's incarnation of Ghost Rider was announced to premiere on Hulu in 2020, but the series did not go forward.

+In July 2026, Marvel Studios announced a Ghost Rider film with Ryan Gosling starring as Johnny Blaze, Shawn Levy as director, and Jonathan Tropper as screenwriter; all three had previously collaborated on the film Star Wars: Starfighter (2027).
+The film is scheduled to be released on July 28, 2028.